tsmx/secure-config/README.md

   ```
 - etc.

 The key length must be 32 bytes!
+The value set in `CONFIG_ENCRYPTION_KEY` has to be:
+- a string of 32 characters length, or
+- a hexadecimal value of 64 characters length (= 32 bytes)

+Otherwise an error will be thrown.

+Examples of valid key strings:
+- 32 byte string: `MySecretConfigurationKey-123$%&/`
+- 32 byte hex value: `9af7d400be4705147dc724db25bfd2513aa11d6013d7bf7bdb2bfe050593bd0f`

 Different keys for each configuration environment are strongly recommended.

 ## Generating encrypted entries